Performance comparison of optimization methods on variational quantum algorithms: Optimization algorithms hyperparameters

-Prior to applying the aforementioned optimizers on VQAs, we also optimize the hyper-parameters of those optimizers.
+Prior to applying the aforementioned optimizers on VQAs, we also optimize the hyperparameters of those optimizers.
 Such an extra tuning task aims at bringing up the performance of each optimizer to the maximum, hence facilitating a fair comparison on each problem.
 To achieve this task efficiently, we utilize the well-known IRACE algorithm f for the hyperparameter tuning.
-Irace has been extensively applied in automated machine learning researches for configuring machine learning models/optimizers~\cite{NobelVWDB21,VermettenWBD20}.
+Irace has been extensively applied in automated machine learning research for configuring machine learning models/optimizers~\cite{NobelVWDB21,VermettenWBD20}.

-Built upon a so-called iterated racing procedure, this algorithm employ a statistical test (usually the Wilcoxon ranked-sum test) to obtain a robust (with respect to the sampling noise in measured energy values) ranking of hyperparameter settings, thereby serving as a suitable choosing for our task.
-The tuning process with IRACE initiates by fixing the subset of optimizer hyper-parameters to be modified, including bounds and potential constrains.
-Then, a 'race' between randomly sampled values begins.
+Built upon a so-called iterated racing procedure, this algorithm employs a statistical test (usually the Wilcoxon ranked-sum test) to obtain a robust (with respect to the sampling noise in measured energy values) ranking of hyperparameter settings, thereby serving as a suitable choice for our task.
+The tuning process with IRACE initiates by fixing the subset of optimizer hyperparameters to be modified, including bounds and potential constraints.
+Then, a `race' between randomly sampled values begins.
 These configurations are evaluated a fixed number of times, and the less favourable configurations are disregarded based on a statistical test.
-The configurations that survived are then raced again until the budget of evaluations is depleted or the number of configurations is below a threshold.
-Next, IRACE updates the candidate generation model based on the survival configurations, and generates a set of new configurations to race against the elites.
+The configurations that survived are then raced again until the evaluation budget is depleted or the number of configurations is below a threshold.
+Next, IRACE updates the candidate generation model based on the survival configurations and generates a set of new configurations to race against the elites.
 The racing procedure is repeated until the total budget is depleted.
 The surviving configurations are returned as the optimal configurations of the algorithm.
-The final hyper-parameters used for the experiments are the average of the survivors are shown in Table~\ref{tab:SPSA-configurations} and~\ref{tab:CMA-configurations}.
+The final hyperparameters used for the experiments are the average of the survivors are shown in Table~\ref{tab:SPSA-configurations} and~\ref{tab:CMA-configurations}.